bastronaut/aem_bootcamp/README.md

-# Sample AEM project template
+# Bootcamp project based on AEM template

-This is a project template for AEM-based applications.
-It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.
+This is the Deloitte Adobe Bootcamp projected for AEM.
+It is based on the AEM-project Maven Archetype 11.

 ## Modules